cobwebos/docs/articles/vmware-cloudsimple/load-balancers.md

 ---
-title: Azure VMware 解决方案 (按 CloudSimple)-为 CloudSimple 私有云选择负载平衡解决方案
+title: Azure VMware Solution by CloudSimple - Choose a load balancing solution for CloudSimple Private Clouds
-description: 描述在私有云中部署应用程序的负载平衡选项
+description: Describes the load balancing options deploying an application in a Private Cloud
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/20/2019